UCSD-ECEMAE-148/fall-2024-final-project-team-1/ball_vision_info.md

 # ROS 2 Package Installation and Usage Instructions
+__ README.md is intended to be a high level overview of our project.
+This doucment is intended as a more technical documentation for convenience and instruction of the user__
 ## Initial Setup
 Before we get to any instruction/recommendations for using our code, we need to clone the repo in ros2_ws/src.